nmakes/deepgaze/README.md

 Updates
 ----------

+**Update 22/03/2017** Fixed a bug in mask_analysis.py and almost completed a more robust version of the CNN head pose estimator.

 **Update 21/11/2016**
 New package [color_classification.py](./deepgaze/color_classification.py).
 The package contains an implementation of the histogram intersection algorithm for colour classification [[example]](./examples/ex_color_classification_images/ex_color_classification_image.py).
 Read more on [my blog post](https://mpatacchiola.github.io/blog/2016/11/12/the-simplest-classifier-histogram-intersection.html).